RamtinMoslemi/RUL-Papers/README.md

 Youndo Do, Marc Zebrowitz, Jackson Stahl, Fan Zhang

 **Abstract:**
-Robotics has gained significant attention due to its autonomy and ability to automate in the nuclear industry.
-However, the increasing complexity of robots has led to a growing demand for advanced simulation and control methods to predict robot behavior and optimize plant performance.
-Most existing digital twins only address parts of systems and do not offer an overall design of nuclear power plants.
-Furthermore, they are often designed for specific algorithms or tasks, making them unsuitable for broader research applications or other potential projects.
-In response, we propose a comprehensive nuclear power plant designed to enhance real-time monitoring, operational efficiency, and predictive maintenance.
-We selected to model a full-scope nuclear power plant in Unreal Engine 5 to incorporate the complexities and various phenomena.
-The high-resolution simulation environment is integrated with a General Pressurized Water Reactor Simulator, a high-fidelity physics-driven software, to create a realistic flow of nuclear power plant and a real-time updating virtual environment.
-Furthermore, the virtual environment provides various features and a Python bridge for researchers to test custom algorithms and frameworks easily.
-The digital twin's performance is presented, and several research ideas - such as multi-robot task scheduling and robot navigation in the radiation area - using implemented features are presented.
+Robotics has gained significant attention in the nuclear industry due its precision and ability to automate tasks.
+However, the increasing complexity of robots has led to a growing demand for advanced simulation and control methods to predict robot behavior and optimize plant performance, motivating the use of digital twins for robotic applications.
+Most existing digital twins only address parts of systems and do not offer a total design of a nuclear power plant.
+Furthermore, they are often designed for specific algorithms or tasks, making them unsuitable for broader research applications or projects.
+In response, this work proposes a comprehensive nuclear power plant digital twin designed to improve real-time monitoring, operational efficiency, and predictive maintenance.
+The full nuclear power plant is modeled in Unreal Engine 5 to incorporate the complexities and various phenomena.
+The high-resolution simulation environment is integrated with a Generic Pressurized Water Reactor Simulator, a high-fidelity physics-driven software, to create a realistic model of a nuclear power plant and a real-time updated virtual environment.
+The virtual environment provides various features for researchers to easily test custom robot algorithms and frameworks, applicable to research in the nuclear industry as well as industrial systems in general.
+The digital twin's performance is presented, and critical research problems are addressed, including multi-robot task scheduling and robot navigation in radiation-affected areas, by leveraging implemented features.